pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 Workflows are located in a .github/workflows directory within a repository.
 The definition file uses YAML syntax.

 The workflow YAML file definitions have an enormous set of options to support CI/CD pipelines.
-For example, there are many different event types to trigger execution, including push, pull-requests, issues (
+For example, there are many different event types to trigger execution, including push, pull-requests, issues, etc.